-- Other prediction models: Working with leaders and care teams from across KP Washington, we've developed or tested models for a wide range of health system challenges — including preventable hospitalizations, potential harm from opioid use, and risk for suicide attempt.
+- Other prediction models: Working with leaders and care teams from across Kaiser Permanente Washington, we've developed or tested models for a wide range of health system challenges — including preventable hospitalizations, potential harm from opioid use, and risk for suicide attempt.

 What we've learned

-Applying a variety of advanced analytic methods helps KP Washington health system leaders address a range of current challenges:
+Applying a variety of advanced analytic methods helps Kaiser Permanente Washington health system leaders address a range of current challenges:

 - Validation of risk models in our own population ensures that we avoid implementing models that do not perform well, including those that perpetuate bias and health disparities.